JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 We need to refresh the Gradle Project settings to apply these changes.
 Click on the `Sync Now` link or use the *Gradle* tool window and click the refresh action from the context menu on the root Gradle project.
 The `packForXcode` Gradle task is used for Xcode project integration.
-We will disuss it a bit later in that tutorial.
+We will discuss it a bit later in this tutorial.

 ## Adding Kotlin Sources